TheArshiaKhan/SOC-home-lab/README.md

 ## Safety Notice

 All testing is performed only on systems I own or intentionally authorized training environments.
-No confidential internship or courses data, credentials, or private information is stored in this repository.
+No confidential internship data, course materials, credentials or private information are stored in this repository.

 ## Status